 A Publisher is simply a node through which certain data enters the network.
 The data usually originates in an adjacent application that interfaces with the Publisher node, with the goal of delivering that data to Subscribers via the network.
 Publisher nodes relay the messages to other nodes they are connected to.

 A Subscriber is a node in the network that wants to receive messages from a stream.
 Just like Publishers, they also relay the messages to other nodes they are connected to.
-Subscribers may have a range of different motivations for joining a stream – there could be an adjacent application that wants the data, they could be Brokers who mine the stream by becoming Subscribers (see below), or they may even want to help the stream simply for charitable reasons.
+Subscribers may have a range of different motivations for joining a stream – there could be an adjacent application that wants the data, they could be Operators who mine the stream by becoming Subscribers (see below), or they may even want to help the stream simply for charitable reasons.

 Observability and free riding

-Then again, the peers or the tracker could be malicious and give false attestations in order to harm a particular node!
 As you probably realise by now, this is pretty complex.
 As is usually the case with decentralized systems, nothing is foolproof and every such system has some conditions under which it fails or becomes less reliable.
 Understanding those conditions well is the key to establishing what parameters work in the real world and what guarantees can be given about the system in practice.
 And indeed, much of the remaining work is exactly in this area.